 Our information also shows that Marketo's customer base actually grew over the past month, with the new customer adoption rates exceeding the attrition rate by a significant margin.
-September, 2019 could be a critical time to monitor their customer data, as more than a dozen of their clients are up for renewal during this period.
+April, 2020 could be a critical time to monitor their customer data, as more than 100 of their clients are up for renewal during this period.

 There are a number of companies in tough competition with Marketo across the variety of functions that it encompasses.
-For example, in the domain of social media management, Outbrain and HootSuite are leading competitors and we have data on 3,900+ and 1,900+ companies using the respective software.
+For example, in the domain of social media management, Shareaholic and Outbrain are leading competitors and we have data on 14,600+ and 9,400+ companies using the respective software.

-When it comes to Lead Generation, Marketo is again in direct competition with Hubspot.
-We have more than 22,000 customers listed for them, which is much more than the second highest on the list, Pardot with 12,000+ customers.
+When it comes to Lead Generation, Pardot is in direct competition with Hubspot.
+We have more than 20,000 customers listed for them, which is much more than the second highest on the list, Drift with 15,000+ customers.
 The story is the same for Marketing Analytics as well, with Hubspot and Pardot ruling the roost.